Use ISR on Netlify

 If the static regeneration relies on local files in your repository, the files need to be bundled with the handler functions.
 This can be done by modifying your file based configuration.

-functions option.
-You should be careful to not include unnecessary files.
+included_files option.
+Be careful to not include unnecessary files.
 Particularly large files like images or videos can make your handler function sizes grow quickly.
-AWS has a 50 MB size limit for each handler function.
+There is a 250 MB size limit for each handler’s unzipped function bundle.

 netlify.toml file to include the following (assuming local content is located in the